pradeep-ks/myride-rest/README.md

 # myride-rest
 REST part of myride

 This repository contains the RESTful web services for supporting cart implementation in the frontend.
+It is a Maven webapp project that contains only a Rest Controller.